-Table V assess the effect of the program on the welfare indicators of cocaproducing areas.
+Table VII assess the effect of the program on the welfare indicators of cocaproducing areas.
 Specifically, the table presents the effects of the program on: poverty rates, education outcomes, infant mortality, and violence.
+Given the estimates of column (1) of table III, when U.S. antidrug expenditures increase in \$1 billion and the share of area in an unprotected area increases by 1% the share of sprayed area increases at least by 18%.
+This implies that, to be interpreted correctly, all the coefficients in table VII need to be divided by 18.

-Poverty rates are constructed based on the percentage of the rural population under the poverty line 11 .
+Poverty rates are constructed based on the percentage of the rural population under the poverty line16.
 Since poverty rates were constructed with the information available in the population census of 2005, they are available only for that year.
 Hence, the estimates will not include fixed effects by municipality.
-The estimates suggest that the areas that had a 1% higher share of area aerially sprayed had rural poverty rates 4 percentage points higher in the short term.
-More strikingly, these effects seem to be maintained in the long term.
-Specifically, areas that had a 1% higher share of area aerially sprayed face rural poverty rates 3 percentage points higher 1 and 2 years after the treatment implementation.
-These effects are large since, according to the Food and Agriculture Organization of the United Nations, rural poverty rates in Latin America only fell only 7% between 1980 and 2010, from 60 to 53 %.
+The estimates suggest that the areas that had a 1% higher share of area aerially sprayed had rural poverty rates 0.22 percentage points higher in the short term.
+More strikingly, these effects seem to be maintained 1 and 2 years after the treatment implementation.
+These effects are moderate since, according to the Food and Agriculture Organization of the United Nations, rural poverty rates in Latin America only fell by 7% between 1980 and 2010, from 60 to 53%.